vieirads/100DaysOfCode/log.md

 **Thoughts:** I like the part where I can finally edit my CSS and make the page looks nice and smooth.

 **Link to work:** <a href="https://bit.ly/2OGHooJ" target="_blank">Tribute page</a> on codepen.

+### Day 18: July 16, 2020

+**Today's Progress:** Put some CSS style on my <a href="https://bit.ly/2OGHooJ" target="_blank">Tribute page</a> (freeCodeCamp project).
+Trying to implement some custom styling into another page together with a friend.
+Trained some CSS grid and @media to adjust elements on the page based on a width condition.

+**Thoughts:** I manage to do some of the things that I wanted to do.
+However, I still have much to learn.
+One step at the time.

+**Link to work:** <a href="https://bit.ly/2OGHooJ" target="_blank">Tribute page</a> on codepen (now with some styling :)).